-At one point of time I realized that my wallet is missing.
+At one point in time, I realized that my wallet is missing.
 We have suspected that it was left near a 'nimono-machine' (drinks machine) in the village of Hida Kanayama, but we were not sure if this was the place.
 It was too late to return to Hida Kanayama from where we were.
 We've decided to challenge the Japanese people's reputation to bring back lost valuables that they find.

 At Shirakawa junction we left Route 41, turned East via Route 62 to Route 68, and started climbing the mountains north of Yaotsu, along the steep curves of Route 83.

 After (almost) every long climb, there is a long descent, and though we've found ourselves, at the end of another challenging and enjoyable day in the warm and welcoming hands of Sato San, 4th generation of managing lovely Matsuya Ryokan.
 Sato san heard the story about the lost wallet: her advice was to contact the local 'Koban' (police station) and file a claim.
 We were so tired and hungry, and it was very helpful that the policeman did not force me to visit the station.
 Instead, I gave him all the details over the phone.

 Day 4: Yaotsu to Gifu – From Chiune Sugihara Memorial Museum to Shirakawa River

 Today's weather was hot and humid.
 We climbed the hills of route 418 towards Suguhara Hill of Humanity, to visit this important Chiune Sugihara Memorial Museum.
 It tells the heroic story of Sugihara San, a minister in the Japanese foreign office that was stationed in Lithuania during the 2'nd World War.
 By doing his brave actions, Sugihara San saved the lives of around 6000 Jews.

 Trying to clear our disturbing thoughts, and while descending back along route 418 and 83, we were looking for a place to rest: a coffee break would be perfect!